Florida Mobile and Manufactured Home Financing

 • We finance manufactured homes from the Florida Keys to the panhandle.
 Coastal properties are allowed.

-• We do not require an engineer report for conventional financing unless the appraiser calls for one.
-They typically only do this if there has been an addition to the property.
+• We do not require an engineer report for conventional financing unless the home has decking or a change to the roof line.

-• We can not finance a manufactured home as an investment property.
+• We can finance a manufactured home as an investment property with 30% down using a Non QM Lender.

 Conventional Financing

 You can use conventional financing to purchase a manufactured home with as little as 5% down with p.m.i. (private mortgage insurance).
 You can also use conventional financing to purchase a second home with as little as 10% down.
-The HUD guidelines of October 20th of 2008 apply to conventional financing along with FHA and VA financing.
-A cash out refinance is possible up to 65% of the value of the manufactured home and a max term of 20 years for a cash our refinance.
-For conventional financing we no longer require an engineer to inspect the tie downs or skirting if there are no additions to the home like decking or awnings.
+You can get cash out using conventional financing up to 65% of the value of the manufactured home and a max term of 20 years.
+If you are concerned about the condition of the property then conventional financing will be the most lenient in regards to meeting condition requirements.

 FHA Financing

 We offer FHA financing for a manufactured home.
 The minimum down payment is 3.5% and you must occupy the home as your primary residence.
-Just like conventional or VA financing the property must be up to current manufactured home HUD guidelines.
+The tie downs must be up to current manufactured home HUD guidelines.
 Its important to note there are rules for the distance of the septic, well, and drain field from the property line.
-The well must be 10 feet from the property line, 50 feet from the septic tank, 100 feet from the septic tank drain field.
+The well must be 10 feet from the property line, 50 feet from the septic tank, and a 100 feet from the septic tank drain field.
 However this can be reduced to 75 feet if allowed by local authority.
 If the subject property line is adjacent to residential property then local well distance requirements prevail over the guidelines.
 If the property is adjacent to a non residential property the minimum is 10 feet still.
 Cash out is allowed up to 80% of the value of the home, and a 30 year term is allowed.

 VA Financing

 Veterans can use their VA entitlement to purchase a manufactured home with no money down!
 Keep in mind that when purchasing any home that has a well the VA requires both a bacteria water test and a lead water test.
-The veteran is now allowed to pay for these items when they couldn’t in the past.
+The veteran is now allowed to pay for those inspections instead of the seller.
 We do not require an engineer to inspect the property like FHA or conventional financing to make sure that the manufactured home meets the current HUD guidelines.
 Additionally the veterans administration will allow a veteran to purchase a manufactured home if it has been moved, but only moved one time.
-This make VA financing the most flexible when it comes to financing manufactured homes.
+This makes VA financing the most flexible when it comes to financing manufactured homes.
 Its a great benefit for veterans.

-• Both MFH and land must be titled together and classified as real property.
+• Both the manufactured home and land must be titled together and classified as real property.

-• Primary and second homes only (no investment)
+• Primary and second homes only for conventional financing (no investment properties unless its a non QM loan)

-• MFH homes that have ‘moved’ once built are ineligible unless the borrower is utilizing VA financing.
+• Manufactured homes that have been ‘moved’ once installed are ineligible unless the borrower is utilizing VA financing.
+We do have alternative financing options for manufactured homes that have been moved.

-• Towing hitch, wheels and axles must be removed.
+• Towing hitch, wheels and axles must be removed in all cases.

 • Must be affixed to a permanent foundation, (tied downs are ok).

-• Appraisal form 1004C must be used and must clearly reflect a photo of the HUD Certification Tag.
+• Appraisal form 1004C must be used and must clearly reflect a photo of the HUD Certification Tag unless an IBTS report is obtained.

 • Maximum 90% LTV allowed Second Home.